 Growing environmental concerns could prompt more people to pay attention to the carbon footprint of their mode of transport.
 So far just over one in ten say they do so, according to a Eurobarometer survey.
 Find out how much CO2 your flight emits.

-What has been done to tackle emissions from aviation and shipping?
+What has been done to tackle emissions from aviation?

 The EU has taken steps to reduce aviation emissions through its Emissions Trading System (ETS).
 The EU is also working with the International Civil Aviation Organization to implement a global market-based measure, known as Corsia, whereby airlines could offset their emissions by investing in green projects, for example by planting trees.

-On 16 September, the European Parliament voted in favour of including maritime transport in the EU's Emissions Trading System and of setting binding requirements for shipping companies to reduce their CO2 emissions by at least 40% by 2030.
+On 16 September 2020, MEPs voted in favour of including maritime transport in the EU's Emissions Trading System as of 2022 and of setting binding requirements for shipping companies to reduce their CO2 emissions by at least 40% by 2030.

 According to MEPs, the original Commission proposal to revise EU rules on the monitoring of CO2 emissions and fuel consumption from large ships in order to bring it in line with global rules wasn’t ambitious enough given the urgent need to decarbonise all sectors of the economy.